 It is simply the resolution of an integer or polynomial into factors such that when multiplied together they will result into original or initial the integer or polynomial.

-To factor a number means to break it up into numbers that can be multiplied to get the original number.
+To factor, a number means to break it up into numbers that can be multiplied to get the original number.
 For example, 24 = 6 x 4 so, factors of 24 are 6 and 4, 9 = 3 x 3.
 Therefore, factors of 9 are 3 and 3.
-Also, numbers can be factorised into different combinations.
+Also, numbers can be factorized into different combinations.
 There are different ways to find the Factors of a Number.

 The numbers -12, -6, -2, -1, 1, 2, 6, and 12 are all factors of 12 because they divide 12 without a remainder.
 It is an important process in algebra which is used to simplify expressions, simplify fractions, and solve equations.
-It is also called as Algebra factorisation.
+It is also called as Algebra factorization.

 A “quadratic” is a polynomial that is written like “ax2 + bx + c”, where “a”, “b”, and “c” are just numbers.
 For an easy case of factoring, you can identify the two numbers that will not only multiply to equal the constant term “c” but also add up to equal “b,” the coefficient on the x-term.